Established in 1928

 Because of the area’s remoteness and the difficulty of the terrain, European settlers didn’t reach Bryce Canyon until the early 1800’s.
 The first major exploratory expedition into the area was headed up by Major John W. Powell, who surveyed the Sevier and Virgin Rivers on his second historical voyage down the Colorado River.

 Interest in Bryce Canyon’s natural beauty began to spark in the early 1900’s.
 Visitation remained low for a time due to the effort required to get to Bryce Canyon, but was completely unsupervised by any governing body.
 Conservationists were becoming increasingly concerned about the impacts of unchecked grazing, timber harvest, and recreation on the fragile landscape.
-These issues were elevated quickly, and in 1923 President Warren G. Harding named Bryce Canyon a National Monument.
-Park status was gained a year later, with the name briefly changing to “Utah National Park”.
-In 1931, President Hoover increased the size of the park to its current 35,835 acres, and renamed the park Bryce Canyon.
+These issues were elevated quickly, and in 1923 President Warren G. Harding named Bryce Canyon a National Monument and was redesignated as a national park by Congress in 1928.
+In 1931, President Hoover increased the size of the park to its current 35,835 acres.

 Geology, Summarized